 When you speak to the police, be careful what you say.
 Offering statements like “I didn’t notice him until it was too late” may be used against you later, as insurance representatives try to paint you as being responsible for the accident.

 At a minimum, this report will provide insurance information and contact details for the person responsible for your accident.
-Some persons involved in an accident may be unresponsive or uncooperative.
+Some individuals involved in an accident may be unresponsive or uncooperative.
 This report will make it easier to know where to turn for potential compensation.

 3. Get the Other Driver’s Information